FloskelSalomon/quapos/README.md

 - download all MATLAB codes into one folder
 - download the example data (images plus ROIs) or
-- use any similar TEM images (the code was optimized for a resolution of 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) collected in one folder with a seperate subfolders for each biological sample
+- use any similar TEM images (the code was optimized for a resolution of 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) collected in one folder with a seperate subfolder for each biological sample
-- select POS as ROIs using ImageJ and save imagename_ROIs.roi" files for each image in same folder
+- select POS as ROIs using ImageJ and save imagename_ROIs.roi" files, keeping images of equal condition and age in one folder
 - adapt box radius for local alignment or dsG/dsO according to your resolution
 - adapt MATLAB code to open respective folders and create output-folders
-- run code
+- run code.
+Intermediate result files allow for check-pointing and are re-used when the analysis is interrupted and resumed later.
-- do statistical analysis
+- perform statistical analysis

 ## Citation